chiddekel/ipscan/README.md

-# Angry IP Scanner
+# Nicly IP Scanner

-This is the source code of Angry IP Scanner, licensed with GPL v2.
-[Official site](https://angryip.org/)
+This is the source code of Nicly IP Scanner, licensed with GPL v2.
+[Official site](https://Niclyip.org/)

 The code is written mostly in Java (currently, source level 11).
 [SWT library from Eclipse project](https://eclipse.org/swt/) is used for GUI that provides native components for each supported platform.